 Right to appoint: A Shareholder may appoint a proxy to vote on behalf of the Shareholder at a meeting of Shareholders.
 The proxy is entitled to attend and be heard at the meeting, and to demand or join in demanding a poll, as if the proxy were the Shareholder.

 Notice of appointment: A proxy shall be appointed by written notice signed by the appointing Shareholder and the notice shall state whether the appointment is for a particular meeting or for a specified term.
-The notice shall (so far as the subject matter and form of the resolutions to be proposed at the relevant meeting reasonably permit) provide for two way voting on all resolutions, enabling the appointor to instruct the proxy as to the casting of the vote.
+The notice shall (so far as the subject matter and form of the resolutions to be proposed at the relevant meeting reasonably permit) must be framed in a matter which facilitates binary voting instructions, enabling the appointor to instruct the proxy as to the casting of the vote.

 Proxy form to be sent with notice of meeting: The Company shall send a form of notice of appointment of proxy to every Shareholder entitled to attend and vote at a meeting, with the notice convening the meeting.

-Proxy form must not name proxy: The Company shall not issue any form of notice of appointment with a proxy named in it, either by name or by reference to an office which that proxy holds, but the Company may indicate in a footnote that certain persons or officers are willing to act as a proxy if a Shareholder desires to appoint them or any of them.

-Production of notice: No appointment of a proxy is effective in relation to a meeting unless a copy of the notice of appointment is received by the Company at its registered office, or by the Share Registrar at such address as is specified for that purpose in the form of notice of appointment or in the notice convening the meeting, not later than 48 hours before the start of the meeting.
+Production of notice: No appointment of a proxy is effective in relation to a meeting unless a copy of the notice of appointment is received by such person (such as the Company or the Share Registrar) at such address and by such time period as is specified for that purpose in the form of notice of appointment referred to in clause 23.3 or in the notice convening the meeting.
+The notice of meeting may provide for different matters for different kinds of proxies (for example, a different specified time for the production of a proxy by electronic means.

 Validity of proxy vote: A vote given in accordance with the terms of a notice of appointment of a proxy is valid notwithstanding the previous death or mental disorder of the principal, or the revocation of the appointment or of the authority under which the notice of appointment was executed, or the transfer of the Share in respect of which the proxy is appointed, if no written notification of such death, mental disorder, revocation, or transfer is received by the Company at its registered office, or by the Share Registrar, before the commencement of the meeting or adjourned meeting for which the proxy is appointed.